 INDUSTRY NEWSNew Resource on Fire Safety in Mass Timber Buildings Seattle Mass Timber Project Expands to 18 Stories Washington State Students Design With Mass Timber Architect Firm Urges University Labs to Consider Mass Timber Lumber E-Commerce Platform Launches FastMarkets RISI Explores Growth of Offshore Imports Sweden Prototypes Wood Wind Tower to Improve Carbon Benefit

-INSIGHTS FROM THE COMPETITIONSteel Industry Touts Recyclability
+INSIGHTS ON THE COMPETITIONSteel Industry Touts Recyclability

 AWC-ICC Publish Practical Guide to Codes for Taller Wood Buildings